SS Navemar: Refugee voyage

 In 1941, the American Jewish Joint Distribution Committee (known as "The Joint") were desperate to rescue Jewish refugees from Germany, Austria and Czechoslovakia escaping Nazi persecution.
 Many held US visas that were about to expire.
 The Joint's agents directed them to Seville, where the Navemar had been privately chartered to make the transatlantic crossing.
 Tickets for the few passenger cabins sold at exorbitant prices.
 The captain vacated his cabin and charged $2,000 to all who could fit themselves into the small space.
 Bunks were fitted in the filthy cargo holds, which had previously carried coal.
 Although attempts were made to clean the ship, there was too little time to complete the task.

 Navemar left Seville on 7 August 1941.
 She called at Lisbon in Portugal, where many of the visas were extended by the US Embassy.
 After calling at Havana in Cuba she reached New York on 12 September 1941.
-Many of the passengers had contracted typhus and six of them died in the seven-week crossing.
+Many of the passengers had contracted typhus and six of them died in the five-week crossing.